 While most vegetables are annuals, chillies can live for several years and can be grown in pots 20cm and larger.
 Select larger pots for tall varieties.
 Avoid growing hot chillies where they are accessible to children.
 Water when dry, liquid feed occasionally and lightly prune in autumn.
 Overwinter in a warm spot.

-This is a handy herb to have on a balcony and can be grown from seed or seedling.
-Grow in a deep pot that’s at least 20-25cm in size with good quality premium potting mix.
-Keep regularly watered and in a sunny spot.
+Whether your variety of choice is Italian or curly, parsley is a handy herb to have on a balcony and can be grown from seed or seedling.
+Grow in a deep pot that’s at least 20-25cm in size with a good quality, premium potting mix.
+Keep your parsley regularly watered and in a sunny spot.
 Plants that dry out may bolt to flower.
-Liquid feed every two weeks.
+Liquid feed every two weeks, and cut leaves as you need them for cooking, making sure to take the outer leaves first.

 Mint is often grown in a container to restrict its spread as it grows by runners and can become invasive in garden beds.
 It likes to be kept moist and tolerates some shade.
 Water regularly and liquid feed to encourage larger leaves.
 Small green caterpillars often attack mint.
 Watch for signs of chewed leaves and squash any caterpillars.
 In cold climates mint dies back in winter but reshoots in spring.